 We had been riding a couple or three hours, roughly 80 miles, and still had only reached the midpoint of the canyon.
 Huaraz lay another 80 miles ahead.
 The canyon ride led higher and higher, as we continued through tunnels and switchbacks, passing through a couple of villages, the children waving happily to see us rolling through.
-Here and there the indigenous women walked the streets in their colored leggings, bright skirts, black wraps and tall white hats.
+Here and there, the indigenous women walked the streets in their colored leggings, bright skirts, black wraps and tall white hats.
 It was really amazing to see them on the roadsides but impossible to get a picture.

-As we passed through a village, there were colorfully dressed men and dancers on a side street.
+As we passed through a larger village, there were colorfully dressed men and dancers on a side street.
 We both quickly pulled in and got off the bikes.

 On the sidewalks people watched the dancing and music and as we walked up to shoot some photos, we were quickly dragged into the dance by the locals and two guys dressed as sexy women.
 Neither of us get the transvestite thing completely, as it's seen around the towns during the holidays.
 Aside from the two dancing guys, the crowd wore men's suits with masks and the colorful men had on various primitive masks.
-The music was fun and the locals were dancing but when we showed up they all began shouting for us to enter the dance and then swallowed us up.
+The music was fun and the locals were dancing but when we showed up they all began shouting for us to enter the dance and then swallowed us up in the crowd.
 I was handed a white handkerchief and swirled around with my new buddy.

 It was funny and bizarre at the same time but totally enjoyable.
 As the music stopped he/she kept trying to get me to go in the bar and said "cerveza" over and over.
 I kept trying to tell him I couldn't since I was riding but he was insistent.
-I finally drug him near enough to Ward, who speaks Spanish, who interpreted and he was asking for a gratuity for himself to buy a beer.
+I finally drug him near enough to Ed, who speaks Spanish, who interpreted and he was asking for a gratuity for himself to buy a beer.
 I handed him a pile of coins and he was happy.

-Rain was ahead, and as Ward donned his blue temporary rain suit he'd picked up, a local guy came to watch us then warned me of the tunnels ahead and how dangerous they were as the traffic would be coming straight at us.
+Rain was ahead, and as Ed donned his blue temporary rain suit he'd picked up, a local guy came to watch us then warned me of the tunnels ahead and how dangerous they were as the traffic would be coming straight at us.